yabluninn/pig-game/CHANGELOD.md

 - Added create players system:
   Now users can set their own nicknames to display it on the main game page;
 - Added animations to modal menu window and checkboxes;
+- Added "style.css" CSS file to correctly work of the project;